-- 1st Time Thursday School - 2nd Time In-School Detention (ISD) 2-4 days - 3rd Time --Off Campus Placement/Home Suspension Up to 4 days. - 4th Time Home Suspension (HS) Up to 10 days pending expulsion
+- 1. 1st Time In-School Detention (ISD) up to 4 days - 2.
+2nd Time Home Suspension Up to 4 days - 3.
+3rd Time ---Home Suspension Up to 4 days. - 4.
+4th Time Home Suspension (HS) Up to 10 days pending expulsion

-Reminder - A second suspension or expulsion may affect your driving privileges (IC 9-24-2-1/9-24-2-4)
+Reminder - A second suspension or expulsion may affect your driving privileges (I.C.

 - 1. Fighting, battery or provocation (provoking violence) by gesture or words, including racial/ethnic slurs and objectionable epithets - 2.
-Verbal abuse or derogatory or defaming comments of school personnel - Possessing, using, distributing, purchasing, or selling tobacco or nicotine-containing products of any kind or in any form.
+Verbal abuse or derogatory or defaming comments of school personnel - 3.
+Possessing, using, distributing, purchasing, or selling tobacco or nicotine-containing products of any kind or in any form.
 These products include e-cigarettes, vaping devices or any type of look-alike products or other related products or devices (lighters or matches) associated with tobacco or nicotine use or electronic delivery system.
-(Tobacco tickets by law enforcement if under 18) - 4.
+(Tobacco tickets by law enforcement if under 18).
+Students could be eligible for the Vaping Diversion Program on the first offense. - 4.
 Major damage and/or destruction of school or personal property (restitution will be made) - 5.
-Any form of sexual or racial harassment - 6.
+Any form of harassment based on a protected class as defined by the US Dept of Education and the Office of Civil Rights. - 6.
 Possessing or using on school grounds during school hours an electronic device, a cellular telephone, or any other telecommunication device, including a look-a-like device, in a situation not related to a school purpose or educational function or using such device to engage in an activity that violates school rules.
-This rule is not violated when the student has been given clear permission from a school administrator or a designated staff member to possess or use one of the devices listed in this rule.

-7. Habitual offender - 2nd Time consequence
+This rule is not violated when the student has been given clear permission from a school administrator or a designated staff member to possess or use one of the devices listed in this rule. - 7.
+Refusal of a search by administrator or SRO when reasonable suspicion exists. - 8.
+Students removed from ISD for not completing teacher assigned materials and/or disruptive behavior. - 9.
+Habitual offender 2nd Time consequence - 10.
+Any continued student misconduct under I.C.
+20-33-8et seq.